thejhoffman/project-gamma/journal/Andrew.md

 ### 11/17/2022
 Today we finished up the back end authentication, also installed flake8 for formatting.
 We are moving on the moving into end points.
+Had issues with docker, spend a big chunk of the day rebuilding.

+### 11/18/2022
+Today I finished up the In point for gender.